- PrintArticle Summary

 Medical detox is based on the knowledge that withdrawal symptoms can be avoided by administering safer and less addictive medications that answer the same need that the brain has developed for the original abused substances.
 These medications act on the transmitters and receptors in the brain in the same way that abused drugs and alcohol do, so that they signal the brain to stop the withdrawal symptoms that could occur if the brain is abruptly deprived of the mind-altering substances to which its transmitters and receptors had become accustomed.

-If you or someone you care about is ready to quit using drugs and alcohol, but is concerned about withdrawal symptoms that could result from quitting "cold turkey," please call our national drug and alcohol treatment helpline at 1-888-658-5242.
-We are available 24 hours a day, seven days a week, and we provide unbiased information and references to help you find the medical detox program that is the first step on the road to a healthy, addiction-free life.
+If you or someone you care about is ready to quit using drugs and alcohol, but is concerned about withdrawal symptoms that could result from quitting "cold turkey," please call our national drug and alcohol treatment helpline at 1-888-935-1318 Who Answers?.
+We are available 24 hours a day, seven days a week, and we provide unbiased information to help you find the medical detox program that's right for you.

 Medically-Assisted Detoxification Program Options